 Obtaining the best price and supplier switching for reduced prices is a well-embedded process in the Finance Department.
-The Academy Trust has a central ordering system for stationery and exercise books that ensures the best prices are obtained and takes advantage of and negotiates bulk discounts with suppliers.
+The academy trust has a central ordering system for stationery and exercise books that ensures the best prices are obtained and takes advantage of and negotiates bulk discounts with suppliers.
+During the year the Finance Department chose to bulk purchase certain items prior to a further price increase, to lock in the lower price.
 Textbooks are regularly price checked with various suppliers to ensure the best prices and discounts available.
 Where possible, other items, but particularly large items or high value services, are price checked online and/or with the other suppliers before orders are placed.
 This ensures that the school obtains best value on purchases.